wdawson/okta.github.io/_source/_posts/2018-07-11-build-react-graphql-api-user-authentication.md

 npm apollo-link-context@1.0.8 apollo-link-http@1.5.4
 ```

 In the JSX of the page, there is a delete button that calls the `remove()` method in `Points`.
-There's also `<PointsModal/>` component.
+There's also a `<PointsModal/>` component.
 This is referenced for each item, as well as at the bottom.
 You'll notice both of these reference the `refresh()` method, which updates the list.

 ```html
 <PointsModal item={p} callback={this.refresh}/>